Skip to main content

 There was no actual value in having many people visit the blogs if they were not interested in the blog content, did not stay on the site, and were not someone who might ultimately purchase the software the content is created for.

-This means that by itself, hit count was a poor proxy for measuring the actual goal (a growing developer audience.)
-Facebook growth and interaction growth was similarly a poor proxy for that goal (growing visibility among developers and potential customers on social media.)
+This means that by itself, hit count was a poor proxy for measuring the actual goal (growing our-market-segment audience.)
+In a second story I haven’t told here, but which you can guess, Facebook growth and interaction growth was similarly a poor proxy for that goal (growing visibility among our market segment and potential customers on social media.)

 When you measure something, if you have no way to directly measure what you’re interested in, you’re forced to measure something else: to choose a measurable proxy that you believe has high correlation to your actual goal or interest.
 Make sure you choose your proxies well.